razankh24/ultrasonic-circuit-/README.md

 - 2 arduino (the other arduino was there instead of the bluetooth module)

--led as an output (could be anything: a video, arms movement, etc...)
+- led as an output (could be anything: a video, arms movement, etc...)

--ultrasonic sensor
+- ultrasonic sensor

 i tried to use (master, slave) coding theme with 2 arduino.